 From emerging risk to core business: infrastructure

-"Critical infrastructure" is one of the emerging risks that have become relevant for our core business since we first highlighted it.
+"Critical infrastructure" is one of the emerging risks that have become relevant for our core business since we first highlighted them.

 We first drew attention to "critical infrastructure" as an emerging risk by including a case study in our 2008 Corporate Responsibility Report.